WING-NUS/SSID/README.md

 ## Setup and Configuration

-Before following the below instructions, please ensure that you have met all the prerequesties listed.
-Alternatively, you can also setup the application via docker by clicking on the docker setup documentation below.
+Before following the below instructions, please ensure that you have met all the prerequesties listed

 1. Clone SSID's source code onto your computer
 	<pre>git clone https://github.com/WING-NUS/SSID.git</pre>